purpurraCatnip/ControlRoom/README.md

 Contact
 -------

-If you have any questions or feedback, feel free to contact me at your-email@example.com.# ControlRoom
+If you have any questions or feedback, feel free to contact me at purpurraCatnip@gmail.com, or reach out at hightekhextress on Discord / Twitter!